konstantinengelmayer/base-python/docs/units/_unit03/unit03-03_types_of_objects.md

 -----

 # Matrix
 A matrix is a two-dimensional rectangular data set.
-It can be created using a vector input to the `matrix()` function.
-`nrow` stands for 2 rows and `ncol` for 3 columns.
-All data within a matrix must be of the same data type.
+You can create and manipulate matrices using the `numpy` library.

 ```r
 # Create a matrix.